The first foundations for Singapore Changi Airport were laid 40 years ago in 1979.

 In 1995, the airport opened an amazing swimming pool on the rooftop of Terminal 1.
 The pool is still used by passengers today and is part of the Aerotel Airport Transit Hotel in Changi

-In 2007, Changi Airport made aviation history when the world’s very first Airbus A380 commercial flight (pictured), operated by Singapore Airlines, departed from Singapore to Sydney.
+In 2007, Changi Airport made aviation history when the world’s very first Airbus A380 commercial flight, operated by Singapore Airlines, departed from Singapore to Sydney.
 The flight lasted seven hours and there were 455 passengers and 30 crew on board.
-Passengers bought seats for the flight in a charity online auction, with some paying up to $100,380 (£80,000)
+Passengers bought seats for the flight in a charity online auction, with some paying up to $100,380 (£80,000).
+Pictured is the aircraft on the return to Singapore

 In 2008, the world’s first butterfly garden in an airport opened at Changi.
 It is located in Terminal 3 at the west end of the airport.
 The garden has a six-metre (19ft) grotto waterfall and is home to over 1,000 tropical butterflies from as many as 40 species